Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 That is probably too low, still, by $10-20.
 Holding this into 2022 offers more upside too, assuming VMW growth improves as on-premise IT spending resumes.
 The most bearish forecast, out of Goldman, considers Dell a hold with a $67 price target.
 They also considered the stock a sell with a $44 price target just 3 months ago.
 I think it is fair to say that they don't understand the math here.

-Barring that, and most of the sell side likes Dell and just upped their price targets.
-Put simply, even barring a spin off of VMW, Dell on a consolidated basis probably does ~$7.41 in EPS next year, and is worth ~12x.
+Barring that, most of the sell side likes Dell and just upped their price targets.
+Put simply, even barring a spinoff of VMW, Dell, on a consolidated basis, probably does ~$7.41 in EPS next year and is worth ~12x.
 That alone gets us $89.

 Buy.